-(a) Responsibility for Administration.
-This Ordinance shall be administered for the County of San Diego by its Authorized Enforcement Officials.

-(b) Effective Date.
-This Ordinance shall take effect on February 20, 2002.

-(c) Construction and Application.
+- (a) Responsibility for Administration.
+This Ordinance shall be administered for the County of San Diego by its Authorized Enforcement Officials. - (b) Effective Date.
+This Ordinance shall take effect on February 20, 2002. - (c) Construction and Application.
 Interpretation of the meanings of parts of this Ordinance shall assure consistency with the purpose and intent of this Ordinance.

 This includes but is not limited to consistency with the requirements of NPDES Permit No. CAS 108758.
 This Ordinance is not intended to interfere with, abrogate or annul any other ordinance, rule or regulation, statute, or other provision of law.
-The requirements of this Ordinance imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, whichever provisions are more restrictive or impose higher protective standards for human health or the environment shall take precedence.
+The requirements of this Ordinance should be considered minimum requirements, and where any provision of this Ordinance imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, whichever provisions are more restrictive or impose higher protective standards for human health or the environment shall take precedence.
 Stormwater and non-stormwater discharges regulated under a valid facility-specific NPDES permit or facility-specific RWQCB Waste Discharge Requirements permit are not subject to this Ordinance, but shall instead be regulated exclusively by the RWQCB.

-(d) Recycled Water.
-This Ordinance is not intended to prohibit or prevent the use of recycled water, or the discharge of recycled water after use.
-This Ordinance is intended to require the use of BMPs for such uses and discharges as necessary to protect human health and the environment.

-(e) Severability and Validity.
-If any section of this Ordinance is declared invalid by a court of law, the remaining sections shall remain valid.

-- (f) County Permits and Approvals.

-- (1) An application for any of the following discretionary permits or approvals shall be accompanied by plans demonstrating how the requirements of this Ordinance will be met, and the permit or approval shall not be approved unless the decision maker determines that the application complies with the requirements of this Ordinance:

-- a.
-Administrative Permit for Clearing
+- (d) Exemption of Certain RWQCB-Permitted Discharges.
+Stormwater and non-stormwater discharges regulated under a valid facility-specific NPDES permit or facility-specific RWQCB Waste Discharge Requirements (WDR) permit (not including a state General Permit) are not subject to this Ordinance, but shall instead be regulated exclusively by the RWQCB, provided compliance with all relevant NPDES or WDR permit conditions is maintained to the satisfaction of the RWQCB.
+This subsection does not exempt Stormwater discharges at a facility with an NPDES or WDR permit that only addresses process discharges or non-stormwater discharges.
+This exemption also does not apply to County review of proposed development projects.
+These projects must still comply with County design requirements, even if future discharges from the project will be regulated under an RWQCB permit. - (e) Recycled Water.
+This ordinance is not intended to prohibit or prevent the use of recycled water, or the discharge of recycled water after use.
+This ordinance is intended to require the use of BMPs for such uses and discharges as necessary to protect human health and the environment. - (f) Severability and Validity.
+If any section of this Chapter is declared invalid by a court of law, the remaining sections shall remain valid. - (g) County Permits and Approvals. - (1) An application for any of the following discretionary permits or approvals shall be accompanied by plans demonstrating how the requirements of this Ordinance will be met, and the permit or approval shall not be approved unless the decision maker determines that the application complies with the requirements of this Ordinance: - a.
+Administrative Permit for Clearing - b.
+Final Map Modification

-- b.
-Agricultural Exemption